 These festivals are at the center of Bhutan’s cultural identity.
 A fact most recently evident in the first feature film shot entirely in-country, 2003’s Travelers and Magicians, which told the story of a group traveling to the Thimphu Tsechu.
 Bhutan is the only country to measure its Gross National Happiness, and in a kingdom that values happiness over wealth, its culture’s foundation is built on its tradition and festivals.
 Similar to most countries around the world, to party in the respective nation’s style is to truly meet its people, and learn its soul.

-The point we’re trying to make is this: there is no better time to go to Bhutan than during festival season, and there will be few seasons like 2012’s.
-Ask one of our travel specialists to tell you more about the itinerary we’ve already prepared that will make sure you experience both festivals, as well as Bhutan’s other national landmarks.
+The point we’re trying to make is this: there is no better time to go to Bhutan than during festival season.
+Ask one of our travel specialists to tell you more about our China tours that include Bhutan and will make sure you experience both festivals, as well as Bhutan’s other national landmarks.
 Gentlemen, don your gho's.
 Ladies, put on your best kira.
 It’s time to explore Bhutan.